getodk/docs/src/central-install-digital-ocean.rst

 In general, this installation process will involve five phases:

-1. Obtaining a server and loading it with the appropriate base system.
+1. Getting a server and loading it with the appropriate base system.
-2. Obtaining a web address (domain name) and pointing it at your new server.
+2. Getting a web address (domain name) and pointing it at your new server.
-3. Obtaining the Central software and installing it on your server.
+3. Getting the Central software and installing it on your server.
 4. Preparing Central for startup and running it for the first time.
 5. Creating your first Central Administrator account and logging into it.